WEDNESDAY FOLK TRADITIONS at the

 PORTER-PHELPS-HUNTINGTON MUSEUM CONTINUES WITH

-HADLEY—The Porter-Phelps-Huntington Museum continues the 38th season of Wednesday Folk Traditions on Wednesday, June 19th with the return of the Afro-Semitic Experience, a group dedicated to preserving, promoting and expanding the cultural and musical heritage of the Jewish and African diaspora.
-Comprised of African-American and Jewish-American musicians, their performance creates an artistic response to anti-Semitism and racism of all forms.
+The Porter-Phelps-Huntington Museum concludes the 38th season of the Wednesday Folk Traditions concert series on Wednesday, July 24th with the return of SayReal & ReBelle, the coming-together of a family of musicians.
+These seasoned international performers plus a collective of young musical revolutionaries ignite a narrative of lyric, rock, and reggae.
 This and all other performances are held Wednesday evenings at 6:30 pm in the Sunken Garden at the Porter-Phelps-Huntington Museum, 130 River Drive, Route 47, Hadley MA 01035.
 Admission is $12, $2 for children 16 and under.
-Picnickers are welcome on the museums grounds starting at 5:00 pm.
+Picnickers are welcome on the museum grounds starting at 5:00 pm.
 The museum and its grounds are a smoke-free site.
-For further information please call (413) 5844699 or view www.pphmuseum.org .
+For further information please call (413) 584-4699 or view www.pphmuseum.org.

 The Porter-Phelps Huntington Museum’s Wednesday Folk Traditions is funded, in part, by grants from: the Marion I. And Otto C. Kohler Memorial Fund at the Community Foundation of Western Massachusetts; the Amherst and Hadley Cultural Councils, local agencies, supported by the Massachusetts Cultural Council, a state agency; Massachusetts Cultural Council Festivals Program, Easthampton Savings Bank, Eversource Energy, Gage-Wiley & Co., and with generous support from many local businesses.